christiansegercrantz/entropy-poolin/README.md

 # entropy-pooling

 This library contains the Python function library for running entropy pooling of market scenarios for portfolio optimization goals.

-Rough structure sketch of the code library
+Further documentation is found in the PDF report.
+The report contains information on the input data and discussion regarding the method.
+We have separate instructions for filling the views data, see *views_data_instructions.md*.

-1) main file that is used to run the entropy pooling procedure (this will call the functions)
+*main.ipynb* is the file that is used to run the entropy pooling procedure (this will call the functions).
+There are also some example scripts for visualization.

+The *entropy_pooling* package contains
-2) function(s) for uploading and preprocessing the data from xlsx file into views
+1) *views.py* for uploading the views data from xlsx-file into linear optimization constraints

-3) function(s) for performing the entropy minizination to find posterior scenario probabilities
+2) *entropy_minimizer.py* for performing the entropy minimization which yields the posterior distribution for the scenario probabilities

-4) function(s) for performing the Markowitz portfolio optimization task to find optimal allocations
+3) *markowitz_optimizer.py* for performing the Markowitz portfolio optimization task to find optimal allocations

-5) function(s) for visualization and computing some summary statistics

-Extra: Jupyter notebook etc to create a basis for some daily (or weekly/monthly) run report